WolvenKit/Cyberpunk-Blender-add-on/README.md

 ![blender add-on banner panam](https://github.com/WolvenKit/Cyberpunk-Blender-add-on/assets/65016231/a0489b07-68af-4a90-b53e-1ad3ef271f4a)

-The Cyberpunk IO Suite integrates with files created by WolvenKit to streamline the import/export and modifcation of assets from Cyberpunm 2077.
+The Cyberpunk IO Suite integrates with files created by WolvenKit to streamline the import/export and modifcation of assets from Cyberpunk 2077.

 To learn more about modding Cyberpunk 2077 visit [the Cyberpunk Modding wiki.](https://wiki.redmodding.org/cyberpunk-2077-modding)